 Millennials.
-If you’re not already marketing to them, you need to start.
+If you’re not already marketing your hotel to them, you need to start.
 This influential demographic of 20- and 30-year-olds has got significant spending power and technical prowess, and they love to travel.
 They live life to the fullest and aren’t afraid to part with their money to do so.

 And they’re changing the way that the average Brit travels, enjoys food, and makes decisions, too.
 Their spending power is so weighty, that markets are bending to their needs and whims.
 Companies around the globe have begun to cater directly to this group.
 Are you one of them?
 If the answer is “not yet,” here’s a look at how to market your hotel to millennials.

-It’s important to know about this group’s habits and preference, because it’s an increasingly profitable market for your hotel this summer—and far beyond.
-And as I am not only well-versed in hotel marketing, but also a millennial myself, I am uniquely qualified to tell you all about them.
+It’s important to know about this group’s habits and preferences, because it’s an increasingly profitable market for your hotel this summer—and far beyond.

 They’re their own travel agents

 Most millennials have never seen the inside of a travel agency.
 In fact, they don’t know why travel agencies still exist.
 It’s not that they’re self-absorbed techies, lost in a mobile-device abyss and oblivious to the world around them.
 It’s that they learned how to use the Internet just as it was taking off, and just as they were starting to navigate life on their own.
 Which means that doing things online, such as perusing holiday accommodations and using booking engines, is a breeze for them.

 In fact, it’s so easy and intuitive for them, that millennials’ parents’ now go to their kids to plan their travels as well.
 As are their parents’ friends.
 So in a sense, they’ve become the travel agents.
-As I said, influential.
+Like we said, influential.

 They’re experienced travellers with growing incomes